Ben Croft: International career

 He has played on Team USA thrice.
 Croft won two gold medals at the 2010 World Championships, one in men's doubles with Mitch Williams and the other in the men's team competition.
 Croft and Williams also won gold at the 2009 Pan American Racquetball Championships.

 Most recently, Croft played Men's Doubles with Tom Fuhrmann at the 2014 World Championships in Burlington, Ontario, where they lost to the Canadian team of Vincent Gagnon and Mike Green in the semi-finals, thus earning bronze medals.

 As a junior player, Croft won the World Junior Racquetball Championship in Boy 18 and under twice: in 2003 and 2004.
-He was the 4th player to win that category twice, and the previous three - Rocky Carson, Jack Huczek and Sudsy Monchik - went on and became #1 on the IRT.
+He was the 4th player to win that category twice, and the previous three – Rocky Carson, Jack Huczek and Sudsy Monchik – went on and became #1 on the IRT.

 USA career

 Croft has won three US National Doubles titles: two with Williams, in 2007 and 2010, and most recently with Rocky Carson in 2012.

-He also holds the record for total Intercollegiate Titles with seven including three singles and four doubles titles from 2004-2007.
+He also holds the record for total Intercollegiate Titles with seven including three singles and four doubles titles from 2004 to 2007.